Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 ## Module 3: Use Cases

-Overview of Kafka application in real world projects.
+Overview of Kafka applications in real world projects.
-We consider cases with high data load meaning app has a lot of End Users that actively produce and consume data in real time.
+We consider cases where important point is high data load meaning app has a lot of End Users that actively produce and consume data in real time.

 #### 1. Movie Analytics app